vallode/mhfu-blacksmith/README.md

 ```bash
 convert '*-black.png' -crop 608x406+40+305 +repage -trim -gravity Center -background Black -extent 800x600 -set filename:fn '%[basename]' '%[filename:fn].png'
 ```

+The script below then iterates over the pairs of images and converts them into one, completely losslessly transparent, image for use on the site in a 4:3 ratio.

 ```
 for weapon in $(find *.png | sed -E -e 's/-black.png|-white.png//g' | uniq)